Universal Cardy-Like Behavior of 3D Partition Functions from Supersymmetric Localization: Discussion

 \section{Discussion}

-In this paper, we consider 3d $\mathcal{N}=2$ SCFTs on $S_\beta^1 \times S^2$ and study their universal behavior in a Cardy-like limit $\beta \to 0$ (for the non-rotating case) or $\Omega \sim \beta \to 0$ (for the rotating case).
-We have exploited the 3d A-twist point of view, which is amenable to a 2d EFT interpretation, to emphasize the latter in the Cardy-like limit.
+In this paper, we consider 3d $\mathcal{N}=2$ SCFTs on $S_\beta^1 \times S^2$ and study their universal behavior in a Cardy-like limit $\beta \to 0$ (for the non-rotating case) or $\omega \sim \beta \to 0$ (for the rotating case).
+We have exploited the viewpoint of the 3d rigid supersymmetric backgrounds for $S_\beta^1 \times S^2$, which is amenable to a 2d EFT interpretation, to emphasize the latter in the Cardy-like limit.
 We found a universal leading-in-$N$ behavior for the free energy with conceptually different origins from the 2d and 3d points of view; the 2d point of view allows for a direct evaluation via Bethe Ansatz solutions while for the 3d approach, we used properties of current correlators.
 All the results in this paper also hold for the 3d SCFTs with $\mathcal{N} > 2$.
 In this paper, we have only focused on the 3d SCFTs on $S_\beta^1 \times S^2$, which can be readily generalized to $S_\beta^1 \times \Sigma_g$ \cite{Closset:2019hyt}.
-We anticipate that a map similar to \eqref{eq:Map} should exist between the A-twisted partition functions on $S_\beta^1 \times \Sigma_g$ with appropriate background fields and the topologically twisted indices on $S_\beta^1 \times \Sigma_g$, as exploited for black holes in \cite{Azzurli:2017kxo}.
+We anticipate that a map similar to \eqref{eq:Map} should exist between the 3d supersymmetric partition functions on $S_\beta^1 \times \Sigma_g$ with appropriate background fields and the topologically twisted indices on $S_\beta^1 \times \Sigma_g$, as exploited for black holes in \cite{Azzurli:2017kxo}.